sateeshkadiyala/AngularJS-Client-Play-REST-API/README.md

 ###How does this work?

-Obtain an access token from AngularJS web client (it could be a mobile app also) and POST this token along with the email to secure social route.
+The AngularJS web client (it could be a mobile app also) obtains the access token from OAUTH2 provider (facebook) and POST this token along with the email to secure social route.

- *API Call* :  `api/authenticate/provider'
+ *API Call* :

+            `api/authenticate/provider'

 *POST DATA*   :